vpetersson/docker-puppetmaster/README.md

 # Dockerzied Puppet master

-This is a fully working Dockerized Puppet master running on Ubuntu 14.04 with Apache and Passanger using the [official](https://docs.puppetlabs.com/guides/install_puppet/install_debian_ubuntu.html) instructions.
+This is a fully working Dockerized Puppet master running on Ubuntu 14.04 with Apache and Passenger using the [official](https://docs.puppetlabs.com/guides/install_puppet/install_debian_ubuntu.html) instructions.

 Given that Puppet runs within a Docker container, we cannot use the CLI for managing nodes.
 Instead, the container is configured to use the built-in API for these tasks.
 As an added benefit, we can then easily automate these tasks with scripts and other integrations.
 Some common examples have been provided below.